 Even if you’re committed to offering the best digital customer service possible, there’s a number of pitfalls you can face.

-By avoiding the most common online customer service mistakes.
-Take a look and see where your business is going wrong.
+The answer lies in avoiding the most common online customer service mistakes.

 While 81% of customers will share bad examples of traditional customer service with their friends and family, poor digital customer service experiences are regularly published online for all to see.

 It means thousands of would-be customers might be turning away from your business before you’ve had a chance to make a good impression.

 Just take a look at some of the reviews listed below.
 Would you want these kinds of reviews for your business?

 Take a look at these digital customer service mistakes.
 Are you guilty of any of these customer service sins?